-The team behind this year’s documenta have tried valiantly to make its division between Kassel—the nondescript home of the German exhibition since 1955—and Athens not come across as an economic superpower bestowing charity on its poor southern friend.
+The team behind this year’s documenta have tried valiantly to make its division between Kassel and Athens, not come across as an economic superpower bestowing charity on its poor southern friend.
 But even its title Learning From Athens, plastered in posters across the city, feels a little forced—as though they were trying to find the perfect name to get the locals on board.
-It hasn’t stopped former Greek minister of finance Yanis Varoufakis condemning the whole thing as a case of “crisis tourism˚.
+It hasn’t stopped former Greek minister of finance Yanis Varoufakis condemning the whole thing as a case of “crisis tourism’.

 Despite Szymczyk’s protestations to the contrary, this documenta is framed around Greece, currently drowning under the weight of debt (180% of its GDP) and at the very epicenter of the migrant crisis—the greatest moral catastrophe of our age.
 The first thing on view at the Athens Conservatoire is David Lamelas’ live feed of ongoing debates in the Greek Parliament and its German equivalent.
 The two political houses are separated by live footage of the Parthenon—a distant symbol of the western world’s emergence and increasingly fragility.
 Alongside it, in a pitch black room, Susan Hiller’s The Last Silent Movie features the last speakers of extinct, or near extinct, languages from around the world.
 Subtitled on a black screen, the work is not just a profound reminder of the many voices we will never get to hear, but becomes a kind of oral archaeology.